 Borrowers are responsible for reporting damaged materials before check-out or during the loan period.
-If materials are lost or returned damaged beyond repair, the patron will be charged the replacement cost of the material Replacement cost of materials borrowed from interlibrary loan will be the replacement cost of the material plus a processing fee of $10.00 as well as any overdue fines accrued.
+If materials are lost or returned damaged beyond repair, the patron will be charged the replacement cost of the material.
+Replacement cost of materials borrowed from interlibrary loan or through other Evergreen libraries will be the replacement cost of the material plus a processing fee of $10.00.

 No refunds will be given for materials that have been lost and paid for.
 Library customers may keep any found materials that have been paid for.

 Fax service is available at the library during library hours.

 Charge: $.50/ a page for both incoming and outgoing faxes

 The library offers photocopying.
 Library staff may assist patrons in photocopying materials.
 Cost for photocopies is $.10 for B&W copies and $.25 for color; $.15 is charged for double-sided copies.

 Payment of fines and fees must be made with United States currency, money order, or by a personal check made out to “North Webster Community Public Library” for the exact amount owed.
 Patrons writing checks must produce a valid ID and provide a current telephone number.

 If a check is returned to the library due to insufficient funds, the library will send a letter notifying the patron of the situation, and a $20 charge will be added to the patron’s account.
 If the patron has not taken care of the outstanding balance within 10 days, the information will be turned over to the Prosecutor's Office.